antvis/G6/docs/manual/middle/graph.en.md

 Type: Number | Array; Default: 0.
 It is the padding between canvas and the border of view port.
 Takes effect only when `fitView: true`.

+- `fitCenter`

+Type: Boolean; Default: 'false'.
+Whether to translate the graph to align its center with the canvas.

 #### Global Item Configuration

 - `defaultNode`